 Summary of 7-Segment Display Interfacing with AVR ATmega16/ATmega32

-Parts used in the 7-segment Display Project with ATmega16/32:
+Parts used in the 7-segment display project:

-7-segment LED display (common anode or common cathode)
+- 7-segment LED display (common anode or common cathode)

-ATmega16 or ATmega32 microcontroller
+- ATmega16 or ATmega32 microcontroller

-Driver IC SN7446AN (optional, for BCD to 7-segment decoding)
+- Driver IC SN7446AN (for BCD to 7-seg driving example)

 7-segment displays comprise 8 LED elements – 7 linear segments that form numerals, plus a circular dot.
 Numbers 0-9 and some letters (A, C, D, E, F, H, L, O, P, U) are represented using combinations of the 7 lines.
 The dot creates decimals.